Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 ```

 ## Workflow improvements with Eleventy
-What follows is a bag of tips and tricks that I found or created for the purpose
+What follows is a bag of tips and tricks that I found or created for this website.
-of this website.
 Feel free to be inspired (or tell me why my solution sucks ;D).

 ### Reloading page on PostCSS compilations
 Tailwind recommends the use of [PostCSS](https://postcss.org).
 I added default classes for the HTML elements generated from the post files
 written in markdown.
-While developing the design, I wanted changes the PostCSS file to cause the page in
+While developing the design, I wanted changes to the PostCSS file to cause the page in
 the browser to reload, so that I could see the effect.
 You can get Eleventy to watch for file changes and automatically rebuild your
 site, but watching the PostCSS file did not work.